synonyms: total joint infection, total knee infection, total hip infection

 Periprosthetic Infection Classification / Treatment

 - Acute (within 4 weeks of arthroplasty, symptoms for < 2weeks): immediate arthrotomy with irrigation and debridement and exchange of polyethylene components and retention of solidly fixed implants followed by 4-6 weeks of IV antibiotics determined by cultures & sensitivities.
 Failure rate may be 50% with methicillinresistant Staphylococcus aureus (MRSA) infections.

 - Late / Hematogenous (>4wks after surgery): Two stage implant exchange.
 Stage 1: irrigation & debridement with removal of all components and antibiotic cement spacer placement followed by 4-6 weeks of IV antibiotics determined by cultures & sensitivities.
 TKA Static spacer can be fashion using 2 4.8mm x23cm Steinmann pins rolled with antibiotic cement.
 One antibiotic covered pin is placed intramedallury in the tibia and one in the femur.
 Additional cement is placed around the antibiotic cement pins to stabilize the joint and construct (Frank RM, Orthopedics Today Jan 2014).
-Stage 2: reimplantation.
+Stage 2: reimplantation with intraoperative cultures.

 - Medically unstable: chronic suppressive PO antibiotics.